East West Bancorp (NASDAQ:EWBC) Rating Increased to Buy at BidaskClub

-BidaskClub upgraded shares of East West Bancorp (NASDAQ:EWBC) from a hold rating to a buy rating in a report released on Friday, June 8th.
+BidaskClub upgraded shares of East West Bancorp (NASDAQ:EWBC) from a hold rating to a buy rating in a report published on Thursday, May 24th.

-A number of other analysts have also weighed in on EWBC.
-UBS Group began coverage on East West Bancorp in a research report on Thursday, March 22nd.
-They set a buy rating and a $77.00 price objective on the stock.
-Morgan Stanley upped their price objective on East West Bancorp from $70.00 to $72.00 and gave the stock an equal weight rating in a research report on Tuesday, April 24th.
-Deutsche Bank upped their price objective on East West Bancorp from $74.00 to $76.00 and gave the stock a hold rating in a research report on Friday, May 4th.
-DA Davidson dropped their target price on East West Bancorp from $75.00 to $74.00 and set a neutral rating on the stock in a report on Tuesday, April 24th.
-Finally, ValuEngine lowered East West Bancorp from a buy rating to a hold rating in a report on Wednesday, April 18th.
-Eight equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-East West Bancorp has a consensus rating of Buy and a consensus price target of $72.23.
+A number of other equities analysts have also commented on EWBC.
+UBS Group began coverage on shares of East West Bancorp in a report on Thursday, March 22nd.
+They set a buy rating and a $77.00 price target on the stock.
+Morgan Stanley lifted their price target on shares of East West Bancorp from $70.00 to $72.00 and gave the stock an equal weight rating in a report on Tuesday, April 24th.
+Deutsche Bank boosted their target price on shares of East West Bancorp from $74.00 to $76.00 and gave the company a hold rating in a report on Friday, May 4th.
+DA Davidson dropped their target price on shares of East West Bancorp from $75.00 to $74.00 and set a neutral rating on the stock in a report on Tuesday, April 24th.
+Finally, ValuEngine lowered shares of East West Bancorp from a buy rating to a hold rating in a report on Wednesday, April 18th.
+Eight equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+The stock has a consensus rating of Buy and an average target price of $72.23.

-East West Bancorp (NASDAQ:EWBC) last released its quarterly earnings results on Thursday, April 19th.
+East West Bancorp (NASDAQ:EWBC) last issued its quarterly earnings results on Thursday, April 19th.
 The financial services provider reported $1.13 EPS for the quarter, topping analysts’ consensus estimates of $1.00 by $0.13.
-East West Bancorp had a return on equity of 14.15% and a net margin of 32.46%.
-The company had revenue of $401.14 million for the quarter, compared to analysts’ expectations of $364.81 million.
-During the same period in the prior year, the firm earned $0.88 earnings per share. sell-side analysts expect that East West Bancorp will post 4.54 EPS for the current fiscal year.
+The company had revenue of $401.14 million for the quarter, compared to analyst estimates of $364.81 million.
+East West Bancorp had a net margin of 32.46% and a return on equity of 14.15%.
+During the same quarter in the previous year, the business earned $0.88 earnings per share. sell-side analysts forecast that East West Bancorp will post 4.54 EPS for the current year.

 East West Bancorp, Inc operates as the bank holding company for East West Bank that provides a range of personal and commercial banking services to small and medium-sized businesses, business executives, professionals, and other individuals in the United States and Greater China.
 It operates through three segments: Retail Banking, Commercial Banking, and Other.